 Previous to NCR’s spin-off from AT&T, Steve served as Chairman of AT&T Bell Lab’s Project Freedom.
 In 1992-1993 Steve’s group pioneered the use of interactive video technology for sign-language communications over telephone lines (dual ISDNs).
 This technology, now in the mainstream, is referred to as Video Relay Services (VRS).
 More: http://ideal-group.org/ivr/

-Appointments, Congressional Testimonies, Recognition:
+Appointments, Congressional Testimonies, Recognitions:

 Recognized, by the White House, as a Champion of Change for leading education

 Americans with disabilities.